 From the comparative analysis of three alternative routes, it is evident that none of the three alternative routes studied involves forest or wildlife area.
-However, Alternative-I is shorter in length than alternative II & III and is easily accessible due to its proximity to National Highway-61.
-Since the route is shorter in length, it will involve minimum tree felling.
-Hence, Alternative - I is considered as the most optimum route and recommended for detailed survey.
+However, Alternative-I is shorter in length than alternative II & III and is easily accessible due to its proximity to existing approach roads.
+Hence, lesser degree of construction and O&M problems are anticipated.
+Also, since route is shorter in length, it will involve minimum tree felling.
+Hence, Alternative - I is considered as the most optimized route and recommended for detailed survey.